 The provider also offers military-grade security measures: 256-bit AES encryption as default, with an automatic kill switch and DNS leak protection.
 A wide array of device support completes the package, making ExpressVPN great for Netflix and any other streaming service.

 - SPECIAL OFFER: 3 months free (49% off - link below)

 - Fast serves with minimal speed loss

 CyberGhost makes unblocking Netflix easy — and everything else you’d use your VPN for, too.
 Right away when you launch the app, you’re presented with a colorful, minimalist display that gives you 6 preconfigured profiles to choose from.
 For Netflix, pick the “Unblock Streaming” or “Choose my VPN Server” preset and you’ll soon be streaming your favorite content.
-They connect you fast, too, with a big 3,100+ server network scattered across 61 countries.
+They connect you fast, too, with a mind-bending 6,000+ servers in 87 countries.
 Unlimited bandwidth and no speed caps means it doesn’t matter what part of the month it is — beginning, middle, or end — you’ll have consistently fast speeds.

 256-bit AES encryption keeps you safe, and simple toggles can boost online security from malicious websites or ad companies, as well as boost your speed even further.
 CyberGhost also packs one of the industry’s best no-logging policies — they don’t even keep your email address.
 True to their namesake, you can really disappear behind a veil of anonymity with CyberGhost.